mwrites/w3-solana-thumbs-up/README.md

 ## Setup
 If this is the first time you are installing the project, you need to initialize the base account of the solana program by generating a keypair

+Or you can use the existing keypair then your app is connecting to that same data/db as everyone else using that keypair

 ```
 node createKeyPair.js
 ```